12 Sep 2017

-With critical components successfully completed at our Appledore facility in north Devon, including cutting edge CAD-based modelling, and design and development of the bow and a number of upper blocks, assembly and fit-out for QEC remains one of our flagship programmes in Rosyth.
+With critical components successfully completed across our sites, including cutting edge CAD-based modelling, and design and development of the bow and a number of upper blocks, assembly and fit-out for QEC remains one of our flagship programmes in Rosyth.

 The linchpin for weapons development, our Leicester facility has ensured that each vessel’s innovative Highly Automated Mechanised Weapons Handling System critically delivers when required.
 Eighteen state of the art shiplifts, four hanger doors and integrated waste systems – enabling 98% of the vessel’s waste to be recycled – have given the QEC world class status.